Slick-Telemetry/frontwing/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser.

-### Connecting to the backend server
+### Connecting to the backend

 Currently the standard is to run the backend locally.
-Follow instructions [here](https://github.com/Slick-Telemetry/backend/blob/dev/README.md) for setup.
+Follow instructions [here](https://github.com/Slick-Telemetry/pu-es/blob/main/README.md) for setup.

+**To make calls to API you need to:**

+- Run the docker from the PU-ES project
+- Follow steps to login to the Hasura console
+- Populate your db with data from at least one session, either through the Reflex UI or the CLI tool
-To make calls to API you need to duplicate the `.env.example` file to define a client-side bearer token
+- In this repository, duplicate the `.env.example` file to define a graph parameters

+### Working with Hasura and GraphQL

+All queries can be found and should be added in [`./src/lib/*.ts`](./src/lib) to allow all proper typing to be compiled.
+This will prevent typesript errors when using queries.

+**Query Support**
+By running hasura with docker you can access the [hasura console](http://localhost:8080/console) which will help visualize the data you will return without the slowdown of overflowing graphql queries

 ### Commit Message Convention